driftwoodgatherer/driftwoodgatherer.github.io/ireland.md

 ![Irish gifts](/assets/images/bundle-680.jpg)

-### Wedding favors
+## Wedding favors
-![Iish Wedding Favor Gift from Ireland](/assets/images/keyring2-680.jpg) Give your wedding guests a quirky but beautiful gift from the shores of Ireland.
+![Iish Wedding Favor Gift from Ireland](/assets/images/keyring2-680.jpg) Give your wedding guests a quirky but beautiful driftwood keychain gift from the shores of Ireland.
-Make the wedding favors extra special by sourcing them
+Make the wedding favors extra special by sourcing the driftwood
 from the <a href="/irish-american-names">county</a> associated with your family name

-### Driftwood Bundles
+## Driftwood Bundles
 Bundles of Irish driftwood for your own arts and crafs.
 Great fun for all the family.
 Subject to availablity!